As a cake smash photographer, I get asked the same questions all the time:

 So I only work with bakers who are:

-- Reliable — Not canceling because they suddenly went on a trip
+• Reliable — Not canceling because they suddenly went on a trip

-- Consistent — I don’t want one perfect cake and one disaster cake
+• Consistent — I don’t want one perfect cake and one disaster cake

-As a human, I get it — life happens.
+As a human, I get it, life happens.
 But as a business owner serving families, I can’t gamble on someone’s “maybe.”
 So if you are palnning the first birthday cake smash session at home, I highly recommand you pick the bakery that you usually work with or that you know has a good reputation.

 3. Customization Is a Must (No Cookie-Cutter Cakes!)

+The bakery that I work with must treat their cake the same way as I did.
+So I know my client has a heartful and meaningful for their first birthday photos.
 Some bakers are amazing, I send them my draft and they instantly get it.
 Sometimes they even add better ideas than mine.
 When I feel their passion, I know I’m in the right place.

 If a baker communicates well and enjoys being creative, that’s always a yes from me.